Sakhawat71/CoStudy-frontend/README.md

 ## Overview

 CoStudy is a web application that facilitates collaborative learning by allowing users to create, update, and view assignments.
 The platform supports user authentication through email-password and Google login.
 The project utilizes React.js for the client-side, Express.js for the backend, and MongoDB as the database.
-The application is deployed on Vercel, providing a seamless and responsive user experience.
+The application is deployed on Firebase and Vercel, providing a seamless and responsive user experience.

 ## Features